AustinHellerRepo/WaveFunctionCollapse/README.md

   - An enum because there are only specific states?
   - A UUID String because it may be unknown at compile time?
   - A u64 because it is a reference to an identifier in a database?
+  - An image fragment struct which contains overlapping image pixel data?
 - What does your graph of nodes look like?
   - Is it a flat grid like a checkerboard?
   - Is it a 3D grid like a voxel game (ex: Minecraft)?
+  - A binary directed tree?
 - What node states, for any specific node, would permit which other node states for its neighbor nodes?
   - Can direct neighbors of nodes not have the same state as the current node?
   - Are only certain states possible when the node is in this special state?